SUT-CS-GM/sut-cs-gm.github.io/README.md

 1. **Find the content:** All website pages are located in the `docs/` directory.

    * `docs/index.md`: The homepage.

-   * `docs/material/index.md`: The "Course Materials" page.
+   * `docs/material/index.md`: The "Course Material" page.
    * `docs/homeworks/index.md`: The "Homeworks" page.
    * ...and so on.

 2. **Edit the file:** Make your changes to the relevant `.md` file.